 Bond requirements for Nevada contractor licenses

-You must obtain a surety bond or submit a cash deposit in order to obtain your Nevada contractor license.
-The bond amount varies from $1,000 to $500,000 based on various factors, including your monetary limit, details from your financial statement and your license type.
+You must obtain a surety bond or submit a cash deposit to obtain your Nevada contractor license.
+The bond amount varies from $1,000 to $500,000 based on various factors, including your monetary limit, financial statement details and license type.

-The Board will send a notification after your application’s approval to inform you of the required bond amount for your license.
+The Board will notify you after your application’s approval to inform you of the required bond amount for your license.

 What kind of insurance does a handyman need in Nevada?

-You’ll need the right insurance to protect your handyman business regardless of whether your work requires a license.
-The following list includes the most common types of handyman insurance and what they cover.
+The right Nevada business insurance can help protect your handyperson business regardless of whether your work requires a license.
+The following list includes the several types of handyman insurance and what they can help cover.

 Workers’ Compensation insurance